Harrison County, West Virginia

-Harrison County, in north-central West Virginia (WV), was created in 1784 and named for Benjamin Harrison, Virginia statesman and the father of William Henry Harrison.
+Harrison County, in north-central West Virginia (WV), was created in 1784 and named for Benjamin Harrison, a Virginia statesman and the father of William Henry Harrison.
 Its seat is at Clarksburg.
 The West Fork River flows north through the county and is its principal stream.
 The adjacent cities of Clarksburg and Bridgeport, near the center of the county, are part of one of the most populated areas in the state.
 Salem International University, at Salem, is located in the western county.

 Harrison County enjoys a diverse economy, which includes farming, tourism, gas drilling, and technology.
 As of the 2010 census, its population was 69,099.